paul-uA/Game-with-Freinds/README.md

 ## Project Description
-Still thinking of a name but was inspired by the fact me and a close friend are always looking for Games to play together and this seemed like a cool way to fix that problem by making this site to help us find game we might try to play.
+Still thinking of a name but for right now im calling it Game with friends.
+I was inspired by the fact me and a close friend are always looking for Games to play together and this seemed like a cool way to fix that problem by making this site to help us find game we might try to play.

 ## Link to the API you plan to use